 As you might know, if you build your brand on social media, you don’t OWN your followers.
 You can get banned and lose your whole business and following (it even happened to Trump!).
 So even when you want to become an influencer on Instagram, Youtube or TikTok, create a blog first.
 You own your blog.
 People know how to find you when the worst happen.
 You might question ‘is it too late to start a blog’?
 No, not if you compliment it with your social media and if you’re treating it like your ‘home base’.
 You have a place to build authority on over time, even when the ‘next hot social media platform’ is here and you have to start all over and forward followers from one platform to the other.
-So no, it’s not too later.
+So no, it’s not too late to start a blog.
 Not in 2022.
 If you’re enthusiastic, you can read my step-by-step on how to start a blog.

 Yes – for sure!
 This is the #1 question I get in my blogging FAQs!
 I’ve been a professional blogger for over 5+ years, and earn a living off blogging, even in 2022.
 I have written a lot of posts on how to make money blogging on the blog so make sure you read the Ultimate Guide to Blogging for all blog resources and read How To Make Money Blogging With a Small Following.

 In general, bloggers make money by advertising (as shown on the side bar for example, just simple ads), brand collaboration (working on blog posts and photos with brands features), affiliate marketing (forwarding your readers to products and receiving a small % of the sale when they buy something) and creating their own products.